ajvincent/cross-stitch/_01_alias_type_builders/README.md

 - [TypePrinter](source/TypePrinter.mts): The base class for all type printers.
 Provides:
   - a `ready()` method for ensuring we can use the printer
   - a `print()` method for type alias creation
+- [Identifier](source/Identifier.mts): For identifiers in the ts-morph AST, specifically.
 - [StringWrapper](source/StringWrapper.mts): For handling strings and literals.
 - [TypeBranch](source/TypeBranch.mts): Base classes and interfaces for all `TypePrinter` objects except:
   - `StringWrapper` because it can't have any children.